USS Bering Strait: Operations in the Mariana Islands

 An hour earlier, Bering Strait had picked up a report that another B-29, named Homing Bird, had ditched.
 After completing the rescue of Deacon's Delight's crew, the ship headed for the scene of Homing Bird's crash.
 Guided to the scene by a "Dumbo" air-sea rescue aircraft the ship arrived there by 16:05 hours on 11 February 1945 and picked up the entire 11-man crew immediately.

 Work still remained to be done, however, for soon after winding up the rescue of Homing Bird's crew, Bering Strait received orders to rendezvous with the high-speed minelayer USS Robert H. Smith, to pick up the crew of a Superfortress that had ditched around 22:30 hours on 10 February 1945.
-The violent landing had claimed the lives of four of the B-29s crew.
+The violent landing had claimed the lives of four of the B-29's crew.
 A patrolling "Dumbo" spotted the men the next morning, dropped survival gear, and covered them until Robert H. Smith picked them up that afternoon.
 On the morning of 12 February 1945, Bering Strait embarked the seven survivors of the third B-29.
 Returning to Saipan on 15 February, the ship disembarked the airmen the same day.

 On the night of Bering Strait's return to her station, on 19 February 1945, a B-29 had ditched at 21:00, 12 nmi north of Pagan Island, but broke up and sank upon landing; five men, trapped in the wreckage, had drowned.
 Unable to extract all of the life rafts – one man had the use of only a partially inflated rubber boat – the crew lay at the mercy of the sea.
 Directed to the scene by a "Dumbo," Bering Strait sighted the survivors and hove to in their midst.
 She picked up five men, one of whom had been swimming without a life jacket for two hours, and sighted two bodies but could not recover them.
 Fortunately, the airmen had been spotted in the darkness because of tiny lights pinned to their life jackets, lights that had been "stolen" from the Navy "on personal initiative."
 Bering Strait disembarked those survivors at Saipan on 21 February 1945, and got underway later the same day to relieve the destroyer USS Cummings on lifeguard station.